multani/z3c.testsetup/src/z3c/testsetup/README.txt

-1) Make sure your testfiles are named properly (.txt/.rst for doctests, valid python modules for usual unit tests) and provide a suitable marker string as explained below.
+1) Make sure your testfiles are named properly (.txt/.rst for doctests, valid python modules for usual unit tests) and provide a suitable marker string as explained below_.

 2) Write a test setup module which is named so that your testrunner finds it and in this module call::